Discrete sets definable in strong expansions of ordered Abelian groups: Introduction

 The following observation (\cite[Proposition 2.2]{ivp}) will sometimes be useful in what follows:

 \begin{fact} If $\mathcal{R}$ is an expansion of a densely ordered OAG which is definably complete, then $\mathcal{R}$ is divisible. \end{fact}

-Finally, we recall the concepts of burden and dp-rank.
+Finally, we recall the definitions of burden and dp-rank.
 These notions are originally due to Shelah \cite{strong_dep}, but the form of the definition which we give is due to Adler \cite{adler_strong_dep}.
-In the definition below, we work in some fixed complete first-order theory $T$.
+In the definitions below, we work in some fixed complete first-order theory $T$.
+Our theories are always $1$-sorted, since in $T^{eq}$ there will always be sorts of dp-rank greater than $1$ (assuming there are infinite models).

 \begin{definition} An \emph{inp-pattern of depth $\kappa$} is a sequence $\{ \varphi_i(\overline{x}; \overline{y}) \, : \, i < \kappa \}$ of formulas, a sequence $\{k_i \, : \, i < \kappa\}$ of positive integers, and a sequence $\{\overline{a}_{i,j} \, : \, i < \kappa, j < \omega \}$ of tuples from some model $\mathcal{M} \models T$ such that: